Breaking Down the Real Meaning of an XDR Solution

 For highly sensitive data at rest, such as credit card numbers or social security numbers, consider adding an extra layer of obfuscation.
 This is when data masking and tokenization come into play.

 As data travels across networks, it becomes vulnerable to interception.
+When using any cloud service to transmit or store data in motion, it is important to evaluate the security measures provided by the cloud provider to ensure adequate protection.
 To safeguard your data in motion, consider these robust security measures:

 Data in motion requires additional security.
 Encryption in transit serves as a secure tunnel, encrypting your data with protocols such as HTTPS and TLS/SSL.
 These protocols essentially form a virtual armored vehicle around your data, rendering it unreadable even if intercepted by malicious actors on the network.
 Imagine encrypting the shipment container itself, so that even if someone breaks into the vehicle, they will be unable to access the valuable items within.